mwiens91/jrnl/README.md

 These suffixes can be stacked and combined in any way you like.

-### Accessing the closest existing entry's for a given date
+### Accessing the closest existing entry to a given date

 To access the closest existing journal entry for a given date, add the `@` suffix to the date.
 For example, to find the closest entry to